 There’s just something magical about the perspective gained at the top of a mountain peak or kayaking through canyons.
 And the more I get to know my new home turf, I realise Provence is blessed with unabashed raw beauty.
 Here is my pick of the eight top natural Provence attractions.

 Sandwiched between Marseille and Cassis lies one of the most breathtaking natural wonders of France, the Calanques.
 A series of limestone coloured promontories meet the turquoise waters of the Mediterranean sea, creating sheltered inlets between the sheer rock faces.

 The surrounding area, aptly named the Parc National des Calanques, is a serene space that provides a spectacular backdrop for hiking, mountain biking and rock climbing.
-Alternatively, the protected waters of the National Park are accessed by boat or kayak, affording visitors the opportunity to seek out hidden beaches and secluded shallows.
+Alternatively, the protected waters of the National Park are accessed by boat or kayak (you can hire one from the port at Cassis), affording visitors the opportunity to seek out hidden beaches and secluded shallows.

 Grottos of Provence

 From ancient underground rivers and petrified waterfalls to rock formations and prehistoric paintings.
 What lies beneath Provence’s hills divulges secrets of the region’s history.

 Today, guided tours allow visitors to safely navigate this mysterious underground world of stalactites and stalagmites.
 Below I’ve picked out a few of the most captivating looking caves.

 - Caves of Saint Cezaire.
 45-minute family-friendly tour for €8 adults, and €5.50 for children.

 - Les Grottes de Thouzon.
 45-minute family-friendly tour for €8.90 Adults, and €6.50 for children.

 - Les Grottes de Villecroze.
 Self-guided tour. €4 Adults, free for children under 12.